 - If you live in the colder areas of the States, prepare your soil before the winter sets in.
 And it will be ready for planting in early spring after the ground has thawed and gathered some heat.

-- Strawberries thrive in slightly acidic soil.
+- Strawberries thrive in slightly acidic soil between 5.5 and 6.8.
 Using a pH monitor will help you adjust your soil’s acidity level to the right range for maximum productivity.

 - If your soil is naturally alkaline, growing your strawberries in containers is your best chance, since you can control the soil’s PH level.